gvwilson/sensibleadventures/princess-bear/bear.md

 Dambu too---she's our magician.
 Mostly I just try to stay out of their way."

 "Well, you sounded pretty convincing to me," Noxy said.
-She lowered her voice half an octave. "'You two keep an eye out'.
-It reminded me of Sergeant Dorbu."
+She lowered her voice half an octave.
+"You two keep an eye out."

-The prince smiled and cleared his throat. "'I never go *looking* for trouble'," he said in a falsetto voice.
+The prince smiled and cleared his throat.
+"I never go *looking* for trouble," he said in a falsetto voice.

 "I don't sound like that!"
 Noxy said indignantly.

 The prince laughed.
-"No, but it's the closest I can come."
-He glanced down at the road again and settled himself a bit more comfortably on the cloud.
+"No, but it's the closest I can get."
+He glanced down at the road again and settled himself a bit more comfortably.
 "How's your mother?"

 It was Noxy's turn to shrug.
 "She's all right, I guess.
-She's happy to be herding again instead of running things."
+She says she's happy to be herding again."

 The prince nodded.
-"Your letter said.
-I was surprised to hear she was no longer mayor."
+"I was surprised to hear she was no longer mayor."

 "A lot of people are still angry about what happened," Noxy said, her eyes on the horizon.
-"Aft still can't walk properly, so when Rind said she was going to stand, there wasn't even an election.  *Amma* says she's glad someone else is worrying about everything, but I think she misses it."
+"When Rind said she was going to stand, they didn't even have to have a vote.  *Amma* says she's glad someone else is worrying about everything, but I think she misses it."

 "I know how she feels," the prince said.
-"Things have been a lot different for me too, but I'm actually glad to be out here and away from all the fuss at court."
+"I'm glad to be out here and away from all the fuss at court."

 "Is Kulbinder here?"
 Noxy asked.
 "Your letter didn't say.
 It would be good to see him again."